Jessica Ellis: Life and career

 Jessica Ellis was born on 22 March 1987 and is an only child.
 Ellis is from Liverpool.
-Ellis' mother is a special needs teacher and Ellis herself has worked in special needs schools.
+Ellis' mother is a special needs teacher and Ellis herself has worked in special education schools.
 Ellis' first acting role came in 1988, where she appeared as a baby in the TV movie Double Standard.
 Ellis went to theatre school.
 Ellis lived in London for eight years prior to 2013 and said that she was really in the "theatre scene" there.
 In between acting jobs, Ellis has worked as a nanny.
 In 2021, Ellis said that her agent was Guy Howe from WGM Atlantic Talent & Literary Group.
 Ellis is also part of Off Limits Entertainment.

 In 2010, Ellis appeared in the play Defined By Design at The Old Vic theatre.
 Ellis then appeared in two episodes, which were broadcast on 23 and 25 August 2011, of the BBC soap opera EastEnders as Debs, and that same year she appeared in an episode of Doctors.
 Ellis then portrayed Kate in Theatre by the Lake's production of Bedroom Farce, which ran from May to November 2012.
 David Chadderton from British Theatre Guide opined that Ellis gave a "great performance" in the production.
 Anne Hopper from The Stage was impressed with Ellis' "fine performance" and believed that she had "exactly the right blend of warm-hearted enthusiasm".
 Also in 2012, Ellis acted in the two-hander play Happy Never After at the Pleasance Theatre.
 Miriam Zendle from WhatsOnStage.com praised Ellis' performance and called it a "five star play in every respect".

 Ellis became friends with her Hollyoaks co-stars Duncan James (left) and Kirsty-Leigh Porter (right).